terraform-cisco-modules/terraform-intersight-policy-bundle/README.md

 This module is intended to give users a jump-start into creating their own policies but will not represent the exact policy that every user will want.
 The policies can be updated manually or just used a reference to create new policies.

+### Caution
+This module creates policy, a server profile template, and a UCS domain profile.
+When attempting a `terraform destroy`, Terraform is unable to remove the policies that are used by two Fabric Interconnects in the UCS domain profile.
+You will have to edit the domain profile manually and detatch the following policies from from the fabric interconnects:
+- VLAN policy
+- VSAN policy
+- Port policy

 See [examples](./examples/) for more details.

 ## Requirements